kbuzard-SU/gradualism/2020_Summer_RA_Progress_Reports.md

 ### Questions

-Before the report, I have an important question, I am not sure whether I headed the wrong way.
-So when we talk about "Geneva" data, we are talking about "Geneva round 1947" right?
+I have an important question: when we talk about "Geneva" data, we are talking about "Geneva round 1947" right?
 Not "Geneva round 1956".
 So in the pdf file "Geneva 1", on page 2 in adobe reader, it says it was registered in "May 1950", which is the same year as in file "Annecy" page 2 "May 1950", and in the following pages both write as 1950.
 But the real time line should be "Geneva 1947" and "Annecy 1949".
 This is confusing, but I do find out that at least in the schedule 16 "Free list", the contents are different.

 + Kristy's response: Yes, you should be focusing for now on Geneva I (1947).
 You can check with Ross's work to make sure--he entered the Geneva I and Annecy tariffs for some of the tariff lines before continuing to fill in the rest of Torquay.
 We thought it was important to understand the broader structure the file would need to take on before filling in all the details.